 Summary

-The BMW iX3 is, effectively, an electric version of the existing BMW X3 SUV.
-It will arrive in the UK in summer 2021 to join the regular X3 models that have been on sale since 2017.
+The BMW iX3 was an electric version of the contemporary BMW X3 SUV.
+It arrived in the UK in 2021 to join the regular X3 models, and was on sale until 2025 when it was replaced by the all-new, second-generation iX3.

-The iX3 has received positive feedback from the UK motoring media.
-It has been particularly praised for its quiet and refined drivetrain, even compared to other electric cars, as well as for its better-than-average handling.
-The main criticisms have been that performance is not as sharp as some rivals, and that the iX3 is expensive compared to regular X3 models in the same family.
+The iX3 received positive feedback from the UK motoring media during its production life.
+It was particularly praised for its quiet and refined drivetrain, even compared to other electric cars, and for its better-than-average handling.
+The main criticisms were that performance was not as sharp as some rivals, and that the iX3 was expensive compared to regular X3 models in the same family.

-In what must amount to some kind of new record, a facelifted version of the BMW iX3 was announced in August 2021, almost before the first original cars have even started arriving in the UK.
-The updated models began to arrive in December and offer the usual mid-life updates of revised styling both inside and out, as well as an upgraded mapping systems for improved traffic and charging point information.
+In what must have been some kind of record, a facelifted version of the BMW iX3 was announced in late summer 2021, almost before the first original cars even started arriving in the UK.
+The updated models began to arrive in December and offered the usual mid-life updates of revised styling both inside and out, as well as an upgraded mapping system for improved traffic and charging point information.

 Key specifications